 - In 2019, made his Xfinity Series debut competing in nine races for Joe Gibbs Racing.
-His then best finish was fourth at Iowa Speedway.
+His best finish was fourth at Iowa Raceway.
 He had five top-10 finishes.

 - Made NASCAR Xfinity Series debut in 2019 at Bristol; he started fifth and finished 10th.

 2020 Season Highlights:

 - Currently third in the NASCAR Xfinity Series standings 12 points behind the standings lead.